amostanls/pl-um-2021/README.md

 - Open Cateogry is for all students.

 Rounds included:
-- Preliminary Round is an elimnation round, the top 10 teams will advance to Grand Finale.
+- Preliminary Round is an elimnation round which the top 10 teams will advance to Grand Finale.
-- Finale Round is where teams compete for prizes.
+- Finale Round is which the teams compete for prizes.

 Programming League Contest 2021 is hosted using [Codeforces](https://codeforces.com/).
 Here are the contest links:
 - [Preliminary Round [Closed]](https://bit.ly/3f3N74x)